jwplayer/applicaster-docs/video-playback.md

 This article focuses on the player target screen

-## Define a player screen as target
+## Create a player target screen
 1. Create a 'general content screen'
-1. Add player, and if needed a related videos shelf
+1. Add a player, and if needed a related videos shelf
 1. Define it as a 'target' for 'video' using [type mapping](https://docs.applicaster.com/using-zapp/app-building-walk-through/#add-type-mapping)

-By default, everytime a feed is set up in Applicaster, there has to be a value defined.
-Applicaster by default, defines this value as `Video` in the feeds that are returned from JW Platform.

-The 'type' value is used by Zapp to determine what screen is opened.
+Everytime a feed is added in Applicaster, there has to be a  `type` value defined.
+This value used by Zapp to determine what screen is opened.
 When the value is 'video' the video player target screen is opened.

+Applicaster by default, defines the type as `Video` in the feeds that are returned from JW Platform.

 <img src="./img/type-mapping.png" width="1024">